finmath/finmath-lib-cuda-extensions/README.md

 ** Enabling finmath lib with cuda via jcuda. - Running finmath lib models on a GPU **
 - - - -

-The finmath lib cuda extensions provide an Cuda implementation of the finmath lib interfaces `RandomVariable` and `BrownianMotion` compatible with finmath lib 4.0.12 or later.
+The finmath lib cuda extensions provide a Cuda implementation of the finmath lib interfaces `RandomVariable` and `BrownianMotion` compatible with finmath lib 4.0.12 or later.

+### RandomVariable ###

-A `RandomVariableCudaFactory` is provided, which can be inject in any finmath lib model using a random variable factory to construct `RandomVariable` objects.
+A `RandomVariableCudaFactory` is provided, which can be injected in any finmath lib model/algorithm using a random variable factory to construct `RandomVariable` objects.
 Objects created from this factory or from objects created from this factory perform their calculation on the GPU.

+The implementation supports type priorities (see http://ssrn.com/abstract=3246127 ) and the default priority of `RandomVariableCuda` is 20.
+For example: operators involving CPU and GPU vectors will result in GPU vectors.

 The `RandomVariableCudaFactory` can be combined with AAD wrappers, to allow algorithmic differentiation together with calculations performed on the GPU.
+For the type priority: objects allowing for algorithmic differentiation (AAD) have higher priority, AAD on GPU has higher priority than AAD on CPU.

+### BrownianMotion ###

 In addition, objects of type `BrownianMotion` are also taking the role of a factory for objects of type `RandomVariable`.
 Thus, injecting the `BrownianMotionCuda` into classes consuming a `BrownianMotion` will result in finmath-lib models performing their calculations on the GPU - seamlessly.

 ## Example